Construction Lawyers in Orlando, FL

 They can place a construction lien on a property.
 Liens can prevent projects from advancing or the selling of the property.
 We can assist with obtaining liens and notices regarding non-payment.
 We can also assist your business with lien protection.

 A non-lawyer may not be fully aware of the lien process, which can be technical with differing timing requirements.
-Work with Orlando construction lawyers to understand the ins and outs of lien placement, defense, and satisfaction.
+Work with Bitman Law to understand the ins and outs of lien placement, defense, and satisfaction.
 Among the issues we can assist with are:

 - Notices to Owner